 SAIC Mentor Connect

-An engaging application that helps School of the art institute of Chicago (SAIC) students make a mentor-mentee relationship through personalized search.
+An engaging application that helps School of the art institute of Chicago students make a mentor-mentee relationship through personalized search.

 My Role